bmwant/bmwlog-static/source/_drafts/invert-binary-tree-in-python.md

         return self.__str__()
 ```

-Having this class define we can go ahead and compose some simple tree by creating couple of linked nodes.
+Having this class defined we can go ahead and compose some simple tree by creating couple of linked nodes.

 ```python
 left_leaf = Node(23)